 Kelmend Zajazi, Executive Director

 Kelmend Zajazi heads the NALAS Secretariat as of March 2007.
-In the past 10 years, Zajazi worked with the USAID programs on Local Government Reforms and Democracy Network Program in Macedonia with Development Alternatives Inc. and the Institute for Sustainable Communities respectively.
+In the past, Zajazi worked with the USAID programs on Local Government Reforms and Democracy Network Program in Macedonia with Development Alternatives Inc. and the Institute for Sustainable Communities respectively.
 During 2001 – 2003, he also worked at the European Commission Humanitarian Aid Office in Skopje where he supervised programs in the area of health, social welfare, etc; while in the period 2006 – 2007 he was the adviser of the Minister of Health for several projects which launched the reforms of the health sector in Macedonia.
-Zajazi has received his M.A. in Public Policy and Management at The University of Pittsburgh in 2005 and holds a medical degree from the Medical Faculty in Prishtine.
+Zajazi has received his M.A. in Public Policy and Management at the University of Pittsburgh in 2005 and holds a medical degree from the Medical Faculty in Prishtine.
 He is the author of several publications in the area of good governance and the development of the civil society in the SEE region.
-His main interests are related to issues concerning institutional development, strategic planning, project cycle management, etc. email@example.com
+His main interests are related to issues concerning institutional development, strategic planning, project cycle management, etc. firstname.lastname@example.org

 Jelena Janevska joined NALAS Secretariat in May 2012, from the position of United Nations Communication Officer for Macedonia.
 She has over 17 years of professional experience in the development area, focusing primarily on democracy building, rule of law, civil society development, decentralization and local development, working for: UN, DPK International/USAID, Center for Institutional Development, PEP International/SIDA, Institute for Sustainable Communities/USAID and the Regional Environmental Center for Central and Eastern Europe.
 Ms. Janevska is a university lecturer (Modules: Crisis Communication, Business Communication) and has extensive consultant and training experience.
 She holds a MSc degree in Local Development from the University of Trento, Italy, and a BA degree in Journalism and Communications from the University in Skopje. firstname.lastname@example.org